clayd22/cli/README.md

 Given more time, I would love to consolidate the configs.
 Right now paths are scattered: API key in `~/.astroagent/config.json`, ChromaDB in `~/.astroagent/memory/`, the DuckDB path hardcoded in `sql_executor.py`, and the Airflow/dbt/Evidence paths hardcoded in `inspect_platform.py`.
 A single `astroagent.yaml` at the project root could point to all of these, making the agent plug-and-play for any data platform.
 We could also expand our explore step on initialization to build the hardcoded paths.

 I would also like to transition a lot of this boilerplate code for execution and LLM access to an MCP, this would really greatly generalize the agent tooling and allow us to work with desktop clients as well.

+Our current DAG viewing is simple parsing, but viewing the configs and logs of these could enable you to ask questions like, "did yesterdays flow run successfully" which could be much more helpful for debugging